-Flasher ARM is a programming tool for microcontrollers with onchip or external Flash memory and ARM core.
-Flasher ARM is designed for programming flash targets with the J-Flash software or stand-alone.
-In addition to that Flasher ARM has all of the J-Link functionality.
-Flasher ARM connects via USB or via RS232 interface to a PC, running Microsoft Windows 2000, Windows XP, Windows 2003 or Windows Vista.
-Flasher ARM has a built-in 20-pin JTAG connector, which is compatible with the standard 20-pin connector defined by ARM.
+Flasher PPC is a programming tool for PowerPC based microcontrollers with on-chip or external Flash memory.
+Flasher PPC is designed for programming flash targets with the J-Flash software or stand-alone.
+In addition to that Flasher PPC has all of the J-Link functionality.
+Flasher PPC connects via USB or via RS232 interface to a PC running Microsoft Windows 2000 or later.
+Flasher PPC has a built-in 20-pin JTAG connector, which is compatible with the standard 20-pin connector defined by ARM.